rajfta/dewa/cms/posts/en/founding-of-dewa-zrt.md

 excerpt: >-
   Discover the story of DEWA Zrt. from its beginnings to the present day.
-  Explore the operations of our Budaörs and Békéscsaba headquarters, and learn how our leadership team works together to drive the company’s continued success.
+  Explore the operations of our Budaörs and Békéscsaba headquarters, and learn how our leadership team works together to drive the company's continued success.
 coverImage: /alapitok%20es%20fiaik.jpg
+translationSlug: A_DEWA_Zrt_alapitasa
 seo:
   title: The Founding of DEWA Zrt. | Company History
   description: >-